exercism/python/docs/TESTS.md

 ## Extending your IDE

-If you'd like to extend your IDE with some tools that will help you with testing and improving your code, check [this](./TOOLS.md) page.
+If you'd like to extend your IDE with some tools that will help you with testing and improving your code, check the [TOOLS](./TOOLS.md) page.
 We go into multiple IDEs, editors and some useful extensions.

 ## Additional information